vanshkansal25/ShowHub/README.md

 ### Payment Routes (`/api/v1/payment`)
 - `POST /intent` - **(Authenticated)** Create a payment intent (Razorpay order)
 - `POST /verify` - **(Authenticated)** Verify a completed payment
+- `GET /Detail/:bookingId` - **(Authenticated)** Get payment details for a specific booking
+- `GET /History` - **(Authenticated)** Get payment history for the logged-in user

 ## Redis Usage

 Redis is actively utilized as a caching layer to reduce database load and improve response times for high-traffic movie discovery endpoints.
 - Cached routes include: movie listings with applied filters, city-based queries, individual slug lookups, text searches, and "coming soon" / "now showing" feeds.
 - TTL (Time-To-Live) is strategically set varying from 30 minutes to 6 hours depending on the volatility of the data.

 ## Error Handling and Middleware Design